usnistgov/BF/content/en/Info/BF Formal Language APIs/_index.md

 The current BF Taxonomy comprizes the BF Input/Output Check(_INP), Memory Corruption/Dusclosure (_MEM), and Data Type (_DAT) Class Types and the BF Failure (_FLR) Class Type.

+//to be added/

-Please use the `BF Taxonomy APIs` menu on top to explore them.
+Please use the `BF Formal Language APIs` menu on top to explore them.